 The contract price section describes what kind of price structure has been agreed upon and the total amount to be paid upon completion of the job.
 This section should also make provisions for adding to or deducting from the total price of the contract and outline how and when these adjustments can be made.
 Deciding on the right price structure for a contract can be affected by a number of factors, and there is no one specific solution that is right for every situation.
 The most important thing is to come to an agreement on pricing terms that both parties can agree on.

 The payment basis section of the agreement provides details pertaining to how the contractor is going to be paid.
 No matter what the preferred method of payment is, this concept should also provide details for the percentage that should be held back on every payment application.
 This section also provides details regarding when payments are due, what the penalties for paying late will be, and any interest that is accrued or any other situations that relate to invoicing and payment.
 Generally speaking, there are three types of arrangements that are settled on for pricing and payment arrangements:

 The specific arrangements selected will be determined largely by what works best for both involved parties.

 If you need help with construction agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.